Harijohnson/Agricaltural-field-management-system/README.md

 -manager of the land

-*Every work done by fied manager get update on the application.
+-Every work done by fied manager get update on the application.
-*Every data is stored on database .
+-Every data is stored on database .
-*Owner can able to view the every work done in field.
+-Owner can able to view the every work done in field.
-*This application helps to maintaine the data and prediction to the next year planing.
+-This application helps to maintaine the data and prediction to the next year planing.